ubahnverleih/WoBike/Flamingo.md

 `{"lastName":"<YOUR-LAST-NAME>","email":"<YOUR-EMAIL>","firstName":"<YOUR-FIRST-NAME>","dateOfBirth":"1990-09-20T19:32:00+12:00"}`

-### Refresh Token
+## Refresh Token

-This will renew your access token since they expire after an hour.
-Reuse your Refresh token from the output that we made just before when sending back the OTP Code.
+This will renew your access token since it will expire after an hour.
+The refresh token is basically an account password, anyone with your Refresh Token can request an access token and login with it.
+So if you want to intergrate the Flamingo API into a public app, use a burner account and not your personal one.

 **Method**: `POST`